Raku/nqp/examples/rubyish/README.md

     end
 ```

-There's some context sensitive parsing to distinguish functions and
-expressions, E.g.
+Rubyish does a limited amout of context sensitive parsing, E.g.
 ```
    yy = 37
    puts yy -5   # parsed as an expression; output is 32